Sexually Transmitted Infections (STIs)

 Sexually transmitted infections, STIs affect men and women of all backgrounds and economic levels.
 But nearly half of all STI cases happen in people younger than age 25.

-Women suffer more severe symptoms from STIs because:-
+Women tend to experience more severe symptoms from STIs due to the following reasons:

-- Some STIs can spread into the womb (uterus) and fallopian tubes and cause PID.
-This can lead to both infertility and tubal pregnancy.
+- Certain STIs can ascend into the womb (uterus) and fallopian tubes, leading to pelvic inflammatory disease (PID), a condition associated with both infertility and tubal pregnancy.

-- STIs in women also may lead to cervical cancer.
+- STIs in women may also increase the risk of cervical cancer.

-- STIs can be passed from a mother to her baby before or during birth.
+- Transmission of STIs from a mother to her baby can occur before or during childbirth.

 Many STIs can be successfully treated when diagnosed early.